Now what? For new home educators -- deschooling

-While the kids are having a great time playing, you can use the next weeks and months to familiarize yourselves with the different approaches to homeschooling.
+While the kids are having a great time playing, you can use the next weeks and months to familiarize yourselves with the different approaches to learning at home.
 On one end of the spectrum is unschooling.
-The other end is a boxed curriculum/school-at-home approach.
+The other end is boxed curriculum/school-at-home homeschooling.
 And there are many choices and combinations in between.

 Take a fun trip to the library, to the children’s section, and find the parenting shelf.
 There will be a few books on homeschooling.
 (While you are there, get your child his own library card and let him use it.
 Really.
 It’s OK. :) )

 Take yourself to the bookstore.
-They will have a whole section on homeschooling.
-Read about different ways to homeschool online.
+They will have a whole section on home education.
+Read about different ways to learn at home online.

 Most of these sources will tell you about one approach to homeschooling, that it is great and you should do it their way!
 And many want to sell you curriculum and materials to help you do it that way. :)

 But don’t rush out and buy a whole curriculum or a whole lot of anything right away.
 Ease into interests and approaches and dabble before taking the plunge.
 Find your own way!

 Nothing.
 You’re not missing a thing.
 Home education is not brain surgery.
 There’s no secret code.
 There’s no magical, precise list of things your child needs to learn, in a certain order, at a certain age, in a certain way, to be educated.

 Start with the things your child likes to do.
 Do those things.